2015 = Streamline

 Like

-• Terri-Lynne DeFino
+• Terri-Lynne DeFino's avatar Terri-Lynne DeFino

 Kelly, what an excellent word for your year!
 Perfect for you, and where you are in your life in general.
 Love it.
 Wishing back at you, darling!
 Love and light to you and yours!